prmanna/upskills/content/posts/2022-02-28-work-ethic-career-by-naval.md

 ---
-title: "The importance of hard & smart work"
+title: "The importance of hard & smart work by Naval"
-date: 2022-02-27
+date: 2022-02-28
-description: "The importance of hard & smart work"
+description: "The importance of hard & smart work by Naval"
 tags: ["Career"]
 draft: false
 showDate: true         # to enable/disable showing dates